linneagyllingberg/linneagyllingberg.github.io/_pages/grants.md

   - /grantsandawards
 ---
 ## Grants and Awards
+June 2024, **Lennanders

-April 2024, **Fulbright Visisting Research Scholar**.
-Grant to support my research with Professor Mason Porter at UCLA.
+April 2024, **Fulbright Research Scholar**, 63,000 SEK, Scholarship to fund visas and travel for a two-year postdoctoral fellowship with Professor Mason A. Porter at UCLA.

 April 2024, **KAW Mathematics Postdoctoral Grant**.
 I have been awarded the highly prestigous [Knut and Alice Wallenberg Mathematics Postdoctoral Grant](https://kaw.wallenberg.org/en/press/18-mathematicians-receive-research-funding){:target="_blank"} to undertake a postdoc with Professor Mason Porter at UCLA.
 The KAW Postdoctoral Grant provides four years of funding: two years at UCLA and two years at a Swedish university.